lgrqvst/lgrqvst.com-hugo/content/post/ravr-engine-rewrite.md

 ---

-[^1]: Disclaimer: I know nothing about real engines (hence the quotes), so whatever solution I come up with in the end will only be similar to a real engine in superficial details (as misunderstood by me)._
+[^1]: Disclaimer: I know nothing about real engines, so whatever solution I come up with in the end will only be similar to a real engine in superficial details (as misunderstood by me)._